Germanus (cousin of Justinian I): High command and death

 In the meantime, the Gothic War in Italy against the Ostrogoths had been going badly for the Byzantine Empire, with the Gothic king Totila having wrested most of the peninsula back from the Byzantine troops.
 In 549, Emperor Justinian decided to send a major expeditionary force to Italy with Germanus as its head.
 Soon, however, he changed his mind and appointed the patricius Liberius instead, before cancelling the expedition altogether.

 In 550, however, Emperor Justinian did finally appoint Germanus as commander-in-chief of an Italian expedition.
 Installing his base at Serdica (modern Sofia, Bulgaria), he began assembling an army.
 According to Procopius, his fame was such that soldiers, both Byzantines and barbarians, flocked to his banner.
 Even a Slav invasion headed for Thessalonica allegedly diverted itself towards Dalmatia at the news of his taking up command in Thrace.
 Germanus also took a step that he hoped would significantly decrease the resistance he would face from the Ostrogoths: he took as his second wife Matasuntha, the former queen of the Goths, granddaughter of Theodoric the Great and last surviving heir of the royal Amal line.
 Contemporary accounts certainly suggest that this move, combined with news of the massive preparations, produced an effect among the Goths in Italy, as well as the numerous Byzantine defectors in their ranks, some of whom sent messages promising to return to Byzantine allegiance upon his arrival.

 In addition, this marriage, which was endorsed by Emperor Justinian himself, marked Germanus out as the heir to both the East Roman and the Gothic realms.
 It was not to be, however: only two days before the army was to set out, in the early autumn of 550, he fell ill and died.
 His demise dashed any hopes for the reconciliation of Goth and Roman in Italy, and led to further years of bloodshed, until the peninsula was definitively conquered by the Byzantines.

 Germanus is given a very favourable treatment in the work of Procopius, he openly praises him for his virtue, justice, and generosity, as well as for his energy and ability both as a soldier and an administrator.

 Family

 Germanus had a brother named Boraides and perhaps also a brother named Justus.
-From his first marriage to a lady called Passara, he had two sons and a daughter:
+From his first marriage to a woman named Passara, he had two sons and a daughter: